Oliver Semmle: Professional

 On 21 December 2022, Semmle was selected 41st overall in the 2023 MLS SuperDraft by Colorado Rapids.
 However, he went unsigned by the club.

 On 15 February 2023, Semmle signed with USL Championship side Louisville City ahead of their upcoming season.
 He made his debut for Louisville on 18 March 2023, starting in a 1–0 against Monterey Bay.
 Semmle tied for the most shutouts (13) in the 2023 season (12 shutouts in regular season and 1 shutout in playoffs).

 On 31 January 2024, Semmle was acquired by the Philadelphia Union via a transfer with Louisville City after the Union acquired Semmle's college protection rights from Colorado Rapids.

+On 30 December 2025, Semmle was signed by Lexington SC via a free transfer.